District Mission Statement

 ● Offer praise and encouragement.

-● Kindergarten parents please set aside time to read daily with your child, and work directly with him/her when kindergarten begins site work recognition in February.
+● Kindergarten parents/guardians should set aside time to read daily with their child and work directly with him/her when kindergarten begins site work recognition in February.

 The Code of Conduct is a set of rules we all follow to help make a school a safe and comfortable place to learn.